thorehusfeldt/problem_package_format_copy/docs/source/format.rst

         one of the strings 'AC', 'WA', 'TLE', 'RTE', or 'JE'.

     score
-        a nonnegative number associated with accepted test cases and test groups for a submission to a scoring problem.
+        a nonnegative number associated with a submission to a :term:`scoring problem`.
+	Scores are given to accepted test cases and individual test groups, resulting in a score for the submission itself.

+    scoring problem
+        A problem with setting ``type:scoring``.

     test data
         A simple directed acyclic graph whose leaves are test cases.
         The test data without the leaves form a rooted tree.